 Artistic activities have been scientifically shown to improve one’s mood and emotions.
 These types of activities are widely known to be great stress reducers, and actually help the brain recover from worry or illness.
 There are plenty of ways to be creative, so find things that help you feel calm and relaxed.
 If you’re not sure where to start, try out painting, dancing, photography, sewing, or writing.
 These are all outlets to express your emotions.
 By being focused on your activity at hand, you’re also releasing feelings of anxiety and stress without even realizing it!

-Surrounding yourself with others who are interested in and excited about the same things as you is a perfect way to encourage yourself!
+Surrounding yourself with others who are interested in the same things as you is a perfect way to encourage yourself!
 This is also a great way to open yourself up and get to know new people.
 There are lots of different options when it comes to becoming more involved in your community.
 Join a class, volunteer with a charity you support, or get involved in a sport you’re drawn to.
 Don’t limit yourself!

 Ask for Help